 It’s easy these days to ask for help, it’s acceptable, it’s at our fingertips and still, the opportunity to offer support eludes some.

-We’re depriving our network the opportunity to assist us, and that’s not good business sense …
+When we’re depriving our greater contacts the opportunity to show their suppor, that’s not good business sense …

 One of the many benefits of networking is the opportunity to help others.
-Today, more than ever it’s smart sense to embrace the change around us, declare our needs to those we spend time with (in person,) by doing so, we make ourselves available for that same opportunity.
+Today, more than ever it’s smart sense to embrace the change around us, show the emotion, declare our needs to those we spend time with.
+Because by doing so, we make ourselves available for that same opportunity.